fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 QingCloud AppCenter is an enterprise applications delivery platform provided by QingCloud, including a series of applications in big data ecosystem, such as Hadoop, Zookeeper etc, and can reduce the efforts and complexity of development, deployment and maintanence in the cloud.

-In QingCloud AppCentern, KAP presents as a standard application, which allows users to provision a new cluster including Hadoop, Hive, KAP in one click.
+In QingCloud AppCenter, KAP presents as a standard application, which allows users to provision a new cluster including Hadoop, Hive, KAP in one click.
 In the meantime, KAP also acts as a part of QingCloud's Hadoop service (QingMR), where users can select to install KAP as an application while deploying the QingMR service.

 ### Install KAP